Chapter 24:

 “I see.
 That’s good to hear.”

-While the beastmen are living in temporary dorms for now, Victoria’s organization—bolstered by Zephyra’s support—has started rebuilding their village from the ground up.
-From what I heard, it’s going to be far more advanced than it used to be.
+While the beastmen are living in temporary dorms for now, Victoria’s organization—with Zephyra’s support—has started rebuilding their village from the ground up.
+From what I've heard, it’s going to be far more advanced than it used to be.

 "I've heard that this boy was the son of the last village chief.
 Apparently, during the attack on the village, he witnessed his parents being killed by the bandits.
-Normally, someone would sink into despair after something like that, and yet he is already talking about getting stronger and leading the village once he grows up.
+Normally, someone would sink into despair after something like that, and yet he is already talking about getting stronger and leading the village.
 Some beastmen told me that it was partly thanks to you that he is like that now."

-I smiled and then said "I only made him realize what he already knew.
+I smirked.
+"I only made him realize what he already knew.
 The rest was his own character.
 He’s much stronger than he thinks.
-For example, that one day, when he wanted to talk to me in private…"
+For example, that one day…"

 I thought back to our conversation.

-Luke had approached me, his usual fiery demeanour replaced with something more measured.
-He’d explained that Luna had always been distant from the other villagers, keeping them at arm’s length.
+Luke had approached me with a serious expression.
+He’d explained that Luna had always been very closed person, she hadn't really liked to talk to other villagers.
 Despite this, Luke had worked tirelessly to help her open up, slowly building her trust and connection with the others.
-Just as progress was finally being made, the village was attacked.
+Just as there was a progress, the attack started.

 "See what?"